jiritobolka/gooddata.github.com/_posts/2011-01-10-custom-sorting-order.md

   <name>statussort</name>
   <title>Status Sort</title>
   <ldmType>LABEL</ldmType>
+  <dataType>INT</dataType>
   <reference>status</reference>
 </column>
 {% endhighlight %}

+**Note:** To set up sorting correctly you need to specify INT datatype for the label.
+If you don't do that sorting will be based on alphabetic principles.
+(12 comes before 2 and so on...)

 As always, when modifying the schema XML, we now need to project these changes into our project.
 We can create a new project from scratch, but sometimes that's not practical.
 Or we can use the little known [`GenerateUpdateMaql` command](http://developer.gooddata.com/gooddata-cl/cli-commands.html#logical_model_management_commands):